 Most of the time, we hardly give a thought to getting places by walking.
-But when out feet hurt, even a short distance can be an agonizing ordeal.
-It is estimated approximately, 75% of Americans will have foot or ankle problems at some time during their lives.
+But when our feet hurt, even a short distance can be an agonizing ordeal.
+It is estimated that approximately, 75% of Americans will have foot or ankle problems at some time during their lives.
 Unfortunately, some of these problems go untreated due to the mistaken belief that foot discomfort is a natural part of getting older.
-In reality, a lot can be done about a pain in the foot.
+In reality, a lot can be done about pain in the foot.

 The foot contains 26 bones, 33 joints, and a network of more than 100 tendons, muscles, and ligaments.
 While this complex structure allows us to walk, run, and jump, it also exposes us to a variety of injuries when we wear improperly fitting shoes or subject our feet to repetitive stress in sports and other activities.
 If we have misaligned bones or tight muscles, walking function can also be impaired.